 Fujifilm X-T20 versus Fujifilm X-Pro2

 The Fujifilm X-T20 and the Fujifilm X-Pro2 are two digital cameras that were revealed to the public, respectively, in January 2017 and January 2016.
 Both the X-T20 and the X-Pro2 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixel.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The physical size and weight of the Fujifilm X-T20 and the Fujifilm X-Pro2 are illustrated in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X-T20 – represents the basis or 100 percent across all the size and weight measures).